Skip to Content

 Unfortunately, it takes place only on special religious occasions.
 Botafumeiro is an expensive ceremony and the cathedral can’t afford to do it every day or even once a week.

-It’s possible to arrange it for 400 Euro.
+It’s possible to arrange it for 400 Euros.
 It doesn’t matter how many people pay for it only you or a group of 50 the ceremony will take place during the Pilgrim’s Mass and will be public.
 So if you’re 10 or more people it’s not that expensive.
 You have to book it beforehand for a specific day when you’re planning to be in Santiago.

 I’ve seen Botafumeiro once and it’s something to experience especially if you just completed your pilgrimage!
 Important!
 No photo or video footage is allowed during the Mass even if you pay for Botafumeiro you can’t take photos.
 To make a booking write to botafumeiro@catedraldesantiago.es.